-PBC/ Baltimore director Carrie Ann Miller is a marketing and branding specialist for architectural and design firms.
+DMV director Carrie Ann Williams is a marketing and branding specialist for architectural and design firms.
 Her experience includes over a decade as in-house marketing director for A/E companies.
 She began her career in communications as a media specialist for the Smithsonian's American Art Museum and the Renwick Gallery.
 She was an editor at American Style Magazine, and marketing and public relations director for Bibelot Bookstores, an independent chain in Baltimore, Maryland.
-She has a bachelor's degree in English & Art History from Salisbury University, Maryland, and is pursuing an MBA at University of Maryland, University College.
-Carrie Ann is an active member of the Society for Marketing Professional Services, the Urban Land Institute, and the Society of American Military Engineers.
+She has a bachelor's degree in English & Art History from Salisbury University, Maryland, and a MBA from the University of Maryland, University College.
+Williams is an active member of the Society for Marketing Professional Services, the Urban Land Institute, and the Society of American Military Engineers.

 American Institute of Architects , Washington Chapter